 Meatless in Buenos Aires (ARG)

-In the beef capital of the world, the tide is turning in favor of plant-based diets.
-Good news for human health, animals, nature and the climate.
+In the beef capital of the world, the tide is turning in favour of plant-based diets.
+Good news for human health, animals, nature, and the climate.

 Alda’s Organic Neighbourhood Farm (URY)